 Easy maintenance and cleaning

 Tile flooring is known for being easy to maintain and clean, which makes it a popular choice for busy households and commercial spaces.
 Many types of tile, such as ceramic and porcelain, are non-porous and resistant to stains.
 This means spills and accidents can easily be wiped up without special cleaners or treatments.
 Tile is a smooth and hard surface, which makes it easy to sweep, mop, or vacuum.

 Wide range of design options

 Tile can be used to create intricate and unique patterns on the floor.
-This can be achieved through the use of different colors, shapes, and sizes of tile, as well as through the use of different laying patterns such as herringbone or chevron.
+This can be achieved through different colors, shapes, and sizes of tile, as well as through the use of different laying patterns such as herringbone or chevron.

 Tile is available in many colors, from neutral tones to bold hues.
 This allows homeowners and designers to choose a color that complements the rest of the room’s decor and design.

 Tile is available in various textures, including smooth, polished, and rough.
 This allows homeowners and designers to choose a texture that adds interest and depth to the floor.